C2SM/git-course/advanced/slides/slides.md

 - Around 20 minutes - most conceptually demanding exercise of the morning, budget accordingly, expect more questions
 - Encourage running `git log --oneline --graph --all` before and after each step
   - Seeing the hashes change is what makes rebase concrete
-- Reassure: a conflict during the exercise is not a mistake, it's part of the exercise
+- Reassure: a conflict during the exercise is not a mistake, it is part of the exercise
   - `--abort` and `reset_advanced_repo` are both safety nets -->